ganglio/gocha/readme.md

   - `Mux`, A channel multiplexer.
 Gets a number of channels as input and returns a single channel as output.
 Each message sent on any of the input channel is forwarded to the output one.
   - `Pipe`, Takes a number of functions as input and exposes an input and output channels.
 Upon receiving a message on the input channel it applies all the input functions in order (the order is important) and sends the result on the output channel.
   - `Tee`, Takes a number of channels as output and exposes an input channel.
 Upon receiving a message on the input channel it forwards it to all the output channels.
+  - `Switch`, Takes a number of channels as output and exposes an input channel.
+Using the provided function upon receiving a message on the input channel uses the function to decide what output channel to forward the message to.

 ## Usage